Last Updated on January 2, 2024

 The camera also feels good—though not excellent—in the hand.
 If I could design a brand-new QL17 just for myself, I’d make it about one-half inch longer for better balance and weight distribution, but it might be perfect for you as is.

 Shutter sound is very quiet compared to the racket made by fully auto cameras like the Canon EOS 650 and EOS-1N.
 Current mirrorless digital cameras with an electronic shutter are truly silent, but for 35mm shooting, the Canonet is certainly stealthy enough to be your first-choice camera for street and candids.
+Check out our vid below of the shutter sound.

 The Canonet’s 40mm lens is generally considered quite lovely—slim size, bright aperture, and sharp optics.
 Some even say Leica sharp.
 I can’t say that for sure, for I have yet to shoot with a Leica lens…but the humble Canonet reaching those lofty heights does seem to be a stretch.
 The lens, however, is definitely nice.
 It won’t hold you back from producing the best images you can.